 - Organize the migration schedule based on your existing processor’s capabilities, customer volume, and critical deadlines.

-- Provide Solidgate with comprehensive details about your existing processing setup to facilitate a smooth transition.
+- Provide Solidgate with comprehensive details about your existing processing setup to ensure a smooth transition.

 Data transfer